jessefitz/nonfudgery-blog/_posts/2023-11-05-responsible-ai.markdown

 1. **Preparing Students for the Future**: Integrating Responsible AI in education is not just about the technology itself but also about preparing students to be informed users and creators of AI in their future careers.

 1. **Ethical Considerations**: AI can significantly influence the educational journey of students.
-It’s crucial to ensure that AI tools used in education do not inadvertently introduce biases or unfair advantages.
+It�s crucial to ensure that AI tools used in education do not inadvertently introduce biases or unfair advantages.

 3. **Inclusivity and Equity**: AI in education should not widen the gap between different groups of students but should aim to provide equitable learning opportunities for all, regardless of their background.